-The reality is that the spread between SVTs and the cheapest deals has actually increased.
+The reality is that the spread between SVTs and the best energy deals has actually increased.
 This means that price cap protected customers are overpaying by more than they did without the cap.
 This is the exact opposite of what the price cap was designed to achieve.
 In terms of its main fundamental objective, the energy price cap has been an abject failure.

 According to analysis from energy comparison website TheEnergyShop.com, the default tariff cap has failed to keep up with the competitive market.
 As the graph below shows, potential savings from switching before the cap came into effect were around £320 a year.
 After the latest energy cap comes into effect, potential savings from switching will have jumped to £385.
 That is because competitive energy tariffs have fallen much faster (£126) than has the price cap (£59).
 And while there was a period where the cap narrowed the difference, this was very short lived indeed.
 On balance, the default tariff cap has not only not protected consumers from lousy energy deals, it has actually made matters worse.